-- In other cases, some characteristic of a tooth (size, shape, angulation) may make it difficult for the aligner to apply pressure to it.
+- In other cases, various characteristics of a tooth (its size, shape, angulation) may make it difficult for the aligner to apply pressure to it.

 In situations like these, placing an attachment may be the solution that’s needed.

-The idea is that this added bump provides an anchor point, one that helps to direct the forces of the aligner more effectively to the tooth.
+The idea is that this added bump provides an anchor point (a handle of sorts).
+One that helps to direct the forces of the aligner more effectively and predictably to the tooth.

 Will your case require attachments?

-Even before it's begun, your dentist will be able to tell you if any phase of your treatment will require the placement of attachments.
-Your Invisalign ClinCheck® treatment simulation will show when and where they'll need to be placed.
+Even before it’s begun, your dentist will be able to tell you if any phase of your treatment will require the placement of attachments.
+Your digital treatment simulation Like Invisalign’s ClinCheck® animation. will show you on which teeth and when during your treatment process they’ll need to be placed.

 b) How visible are Invisalign® attachments?

 - Where they’re placed.
 (Of course, needing them on your front teeth is the most obvious situation.)